Email This Story :

 According to U.S. regulations, new investors are not allowed to have business dealings with individuals, entities or companies that are more than 50 percent owned by persons included on the US government’s Specially Designated Nationals (SDN) list.
 As part of this mechanism, the US government plans to add any person or entity that threatens peace, security or stability in Burma.

 These lists are key tools for new investors looking to do business responsibly because they highlight Burmese business actors that should be avoided.
-However, the US has yet to identify threats to peace in Burma and the current SDN list remains significantly out of date, putting companies at risk of unknowingly doing business with problematic actors.
+However, the US has yet to identify threats to peace in Burma and the current SDN list remains significantly out of date, putting companies at risk of unknowingly doing business with problematic actors.“A change from the ‘old ways’ of doing business will certainly not happen overnight”

 Further, as established by Burmese regulations, various industries require investors to work in partnership with local entities.
 This requirement exposes even a diligent new investor to significant risks.
 One particularly problematic sector is the oil and gas industry, which is infamously associated with bad actors that are connected to human rights violations and corruption, and fit for sanctions.